automationmojo/mojo-runtime/README.md

-# python-package-template
+# Contextualize
-This is a template repository that can be used to quickly create a python package project.
+A package used to create a global context that allows for the distribution of options and configuration.